GrafiteInc/CMS/README.md

 With the roles middleware you can specify which roles are applicable separating them with pipes: `['middleware' => ['roles:admin|moderator|member']]`.

-The Quarx middleware utilizes the roles to ensure that a user is an 'admin'.
+The Cabin middleware utilizes the roles to ensure that a user is an 'admin'.
 But you can elaborate on this substantially, you can create multiple roles, and then set their access in your app, using the roles middleware.
-But, what happens when you want to allow multiple roles to access Quarx but only allow Admins to access your custom modules?
+But, what happens when you want to allow multiple roles to access Cabin but only allow Admins to access your custom modules?
 You can use permissions for this.
-Similar to the roles middleware you can set the permissions `['middleware' => ['permissions:admin|quarx']]`.
+Similar to the roles middleware you can set the permissions `['middleware' => ['permissions:admin|cabin']]`.
 You can set custom permissions in `config/permissions.php`.
 This means you can set different role permissions for parts of your CMS, giving you even more control.

 ## API Endpoints

-Quarx comes with a collection of handy API endpoints if you wish to use them.
+Cabin comes with a collection of handy API endpoints if you wish to use them.
 You can define your own policies for access and customize the middleware as you see fit.

 #### Token

-The basic Quarx API endpoints must carry the Quarx `apiToken` defined in the config for the app.
+The basic Cabin API endpoints must carry the Cabin `apiToken` defined in the config for the app.
 This can be provided by adding the following to any request:

 ```
 ?token={your token}